ing-bank/ingenious-doc/docs/gettingstarted.md

  * A loader will show up while the playwright-recorder is being loaded

+!!! warning

+    On first use, Playwright will download its required binaries.
+If network connection is slow, this may cause the recorder to time out.

+    **Pay attention to the logs!!**

  * The **Playwright Inspector** will launch along with **Chromium** browser

  * Enter the URL of the Application Under Test (AUT) in the **Chromium** browser and perform the actions you want to perform on the application